javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 But `var` is a very different beast, that originates from very old times.
 It's generally not used in modern scripts, but still lurks in the old ones.

-If you don't plan meeting such scripts you may even skip this chapter or postpone it, but then there's a chance that it bites you later.
+If you don't plan on meeting such scripts you may even skip this chapter or postpone it, but then there's a chance that it bites you later.

 From the first sight, `var` behaves similar to `let`.
 That is, declares a variable: